bmw-tech/widget_driver/widget_driver/doc/drivable_widgets.md

 MyCoolWidget extends DrivableWidget<MyCoolWidgetDriver> {}
 ```

-Pro tip: Since you need the type of your `WidgetDriver` as input to your `DrivableWidget`, it is generally a good idea to first create your `Driver`.
+Pro tip: Since you need the type of your `WidgetDriver` as input to your `DrivableWidget`,
+it is generally a good idea to create your `Driver` first.

 After you defined your `DrivableWidget` then your IDE will provide you with some placeholder code which looks like this: